 Last (but not least); ask friends and family members if they’ve had experience dealing with the specialist you’re considering or if they have any recommendations.

 Finding a specialist that you can trust is essential – because your health is in their hands!
-If you have further questions about your specialist, or you want to review your policy, call 13 16 42 or visit Online Services.
+If you have further questions about your specialist, or you want to review your policy, call 13 16 42 or visit member account.

 * Available to eligible nib members who’ve held Hospital Cover for 12 months and served their relevant waiting periods.
 Additional criteria vary according to each program.